michaelb/auto-ytdl/README.md

 - youtube-dl (need to be in the PATH or current folder)
 - ffmpeg (need to be in the PATH or current folder)
-- python3-pip (for manual install / build)
+- python3-pip (need to be in the PATH or current folder)

 (optionnal dependency for better OPUS handling, (windows users, don't bother))